kufreu/kufreu.github.io/final/final.md

 distdir_from_point <- function (input, origin, prefix = "") {
   # input: destination layer. input also becomes the origin layer if origin is not supplied can either be an sf object or an object with a spatial class (sf preferred)
   # origin: origin layer / where distance and direction are calculated from. can either be an sf object or an object with a spatial class (sf preferred)
-  # prefix: customizable prefix, should be in quotes. must be a character string in quotes
+  # prefix: customizable prefix, must be a character string in quotes

   # example uses:
   # distdir_from_point(tracts, city_center, "cbd" )